-Located in the middle of downtown Joshua Tree, Natural Sisters Cafe is a great vegetarian spot for a meal when visiting the national park, even if you are not a vegetarian.
-Natural Sisters and Crossroads Cafe have become my go-to places when visiting Joshua Tree National Park due to the charm they exude and the fantastic meals I always get.
+Located in the middle of downtown Joshua Tree, Natural Sisters Cafe is a great vegetarian restaurant for a meal when visiting the national park, even if you are not a vegetarian.
+Natural Sisters, Pie for the People, and Crossroads Cafe have become my go-to places when visiting Joshua Tree National Park due to their charm and fantastic food.
 Here is all the information so you can check it out yourself.

 - Cost: $10 – $12

 - Locations: 61695 Twentynine Palms Hwy Joshua Tree, CA 92252

 - This information is from my visit in 2016, 2018, and 2019.
 I like this spot so I go often.

 Natural Sister’s Cafe is located on Highway 62, right before you get to Park Blvd, which you would use to enter Joshua Tree National Park.
 It sits at the end of a small shopping center, and there is a parking lot right out front with a lot of spaces.